 In addition to our “Comprehensive” and “Collaborative” service levels, we also offer some of our services in a “Do-It-Yourself” service level that has a lower annual fee and no minimum.
 Basic services include asset allocation design and portfolio management using Schwab’s Institutional Intelligent Portfolios, an automated investment management platform.
 Some additional services are available for an additional charge.

-There are two ways to transfer your account to a Schwab Institutional Intelligent Portfolios with Marotta Wealth Management.
-Both require that you open an account using the online account open.
+There are two ways to transfer your account to either a regular Schwab account or to a Schwab Institutional Intelligent Portfolios with Marotta Wealth Management.
+Both way require that you open an account using the online account open.

-If you are not yet a Marotta Do-It-Yourself client, you should follow the instructions here to open a Schwab Institutional Intelligent Portfolios account.
+If you are not yet a Marotta Do-It-Yourself client, you should follow the instructions here to open a Schwab Institutional Intelligent Portfolios account or use the paperwork guides here to open a regular Schwab account.

 If you are already a client, make sure you have an account that is qualified to receive the transfer.
 For a transfer to be successful, the titling of the account you want to transfer should match the account that will receive the funds.
 So if you are transferring an brokerage account owned by Jane and John Smith via Tenants by the Entirety, then the recipient account should be a brokerage account owned by Jane and John Smith via Tenants by the Entirety.
 If the account titling does not match, the transfer may fail to process.

 The online transfer process is very quick and easy, but in order to complete it, you will need an account statement from the account you wish to transfer from the last 90 days.
 Now is a good time for you to go download one from your old custodian’s website.